-Collecting evidence from the other party and third parties is an important part of your case, one which is usually done through a process known as “formal discovery,” including subpoenas, requests for production of documents, interrogatories, and many other processes.
-Nonetheless, the risk for evidence destruction remains.
-How do you make sure the other party doesn’t conveniently “lose” this information that you need?
+Collecting evidence from the other party and third parties is an essential part of your case, usually done through a process known as “formal discovery,” including subpoenas, requests for the production of documents, interrogatories, and many other processes.

-Simple: you legally compel them to by serving notice that you wish to use that evidence in your case.
+Simple: You legally compel them by serving notice that you wish to use that evidence in your case.
 This imposes a legal duty to preserve and not destroy this evidence.
-This is done through the use of a common tool: a “No-Spoliation” letter.
+This is done using a standard tool: a “No-Spoliation” letter.

 What Is a “No-Spoliation” Letter?

-North Carolina family law attorneys will frequently use “No-Spoliation” letter as their preferred method for protecting evidence.
-“Spoliation” is the legal term for the act of ruining or destroying evidence, and a no-spoliation letter is essentially an order to cease any and all spoliation actions.
+North Carolina family law attorneys frequently use the “No-Spoliation” letter to protect evidence.
+“Spoliation” is the legal term for ruining or destroying evidence, and a no-spoliation letter is essentially an order to cease any spoliation actions.

-Attorneys often send these letters to parties in order to notify them that the evidence you are seeking will be requested in the discovery process and that they should not destroy any relevant evidence.
-These letters include a general identification of the evidence which should be preserved, including what formats the evidence should be preserved in.
-This is important, particularly for things like binding legal contracts, government certificates, licenses, and much more.
+Attorneys often send these letters to parties to notify them that the evidence they seek will be requested in the discovery process and that they should not destroy any relevant evidence.
+These letters include a general identification of the evidence that should be preserved, including the formats in which the evidence should be preserved.
+This is important, particularly for binding legal contracts, government certificates, licenses, etc.

-For example, in an alienation of affection and criminal conversation case, a Charlotte family law attorney might send a letter to a spouse’s paramour, serving them notice that they must preserve all evidence related to their affair.
-This can include any and all communication with the spouse, including text messages, emails, phone records, hard drives, and the like.
+For example, in an alienation of affection and criminal conversation case, a Charlotte family law attorney might send a letter to a spouse’s paramour, telling them they must preserve all evidence of their affair.
+This can include all communication with the spouse, including text messages, emails, phone records, hard drives, etc.

 Why Send No-Spoliation Letters?

-It is important to send no-spoliation letters at the outset of certain cases to put parties on notice of their duty to preserve evidence as soon as possible.
+It is essential to send no-spoliation letters at the outset of some instances to notify parties of their duty to preserve evidence as soon as possible.
 But what happens if they choose to “ignore” The letter and simply destroy the evidence anyway?
 Well, to put things simply, nothing good for them.
-If a party acts to destroy evidence after a no-spoliation letter has been served, the court can sanction the party who destroyed evidence, possibly even subjecting them to criminal consequences.
+Suppose a party acts to destroy evidence after a no-spoliation letter has been served.
+In that case, the court can sanction the party who destroyed evidence, possibly subjecting them to criminal consequences.

-Whether you believe your case might be resolved outside of court or you know trial will be absolutely necessary, it is important to make sure you are in the best position possible if and when a trial occurs.To speak with a North Carolina Family Law Attorney about making sure you are prepared for trial, please call us today at (704) 810-1400 to schedule a consultation.
+Whether you believe your case might be resolved outside of court or you know a trial will be necessary, ensuring you are in the best position possible if and when a trial occurs is crucial.To speak with a North Carolina Family Law Attorney about ensuring you are prepared for trial, please call us today at (704) 810-1400 to schedule a consultation.